bunkahle/gif2numpy/README.md

 # gif2numpy
 Python library to convert gif images to numpy images or to OpenCV without PIL or pillow.
 OpenCV does not support gif images.
+Works universally on Python 2 and 3.

 Install it with